Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Modified waveforms with parity and Lorentz violations

 {2.\arabic{equation}} In this section, we provide an introduction to the universal parametrization framework, which systematically describes deviations from gravitational wave (GW) propagation in GR \cite{Zhu:2023rrx, Zhao:2019xmm}.
 Most of the expressions and results used here can be found in \cite{Zhu:2023rrx, Zhao:2019xmm}.

 This framework is based on the parametrized equation of motion for the circular polarization modes of GWs \cite{Zhu:2023rrx, Zhao:2019xmm},

 where $A = {\rm R}$ or ${\rm L}$ represents the right- and left-handed circular polarization modes, respectively.
-Here, a prime denotes differentiation with respect to the conformal time $\tau$, $\mathcal{H} = a'/a$ is the conformal Hubble parameter with $a$ being the scale factor of the universe, and $k$ is the wavenumber.
+Here, a prime denotes differentiation with respect to the conformal time $\tau$, $\mathcal{H} = a'/a$ is the conformal Hubble parameter with $a$ being the scale factor of the universe, and $k$ is the {comoving} wavenumber, {which is related to the GW frequency $f$ at the detector's frame by $ f =k/(2 \pi a_0)$ with the common convention $a_0=1$ at present}.
 In this parametrization, deviations from GR arising from theories beyond GR are fully characterized by four parameters: $\bar\nu$, $\bar\mu$, $\nu_A$, and $\mu_A$, each corresponding to distinct physical effects on GW propagation.
 These effects can be classified into three main categories.
 First, the frequency-independent modifications, governed by $\bar\nu$ and $\bar\mu$, alter the GW speed and introduce friction during propagation.
 Second, parity-violating effects, described by $\nu_A$ and $\mu_A$, lead to amplitude birefringence and velocity birefringence between the two polarization modes.
 Finally, frequency-dependent effects, associated with $\bar\nu$ and $\bar\mu$, result in frequency-dependent damping and nonlinear dispersion.
 While the first case does not relate to the symmetry breaking, the rest two cases correspond to the effects of parity and Lorentz violation in gravity, respectively.
 The specific forms of these parameters in various modified gravity theories, such as ${\cal H}\bar \nu$, $\bar \mu$, ${\cal H}\nu_A$, and $\mu_A$, are summarized in Table I of Ref.~\cite{Zhu:2023rrx}.
-In this paper, we only focus on the later two cases.
+In this paper, we only focus on the latter two cases.

 The parameters $\nu_A$ and $\mu_A$ label the gravitational parity-violating effects.
 The parameter $\mu_A$ induces velocity birefringence, leading to different velocities of left- and right-hand circular polarizations of GWs, so the arrival times of them are different.
 The parameter $\nu_A$, on the other hand, induces amplitude birefringence, leading to different damping rates of left- and right-hand circular polarizations of GWs, so the amplitude of the left-hand mode increases (or decreases) during its propagation, while the amplitude of the right-hand mode decreases (or increases).
 For a large number of parity-violating theories, $\nu_A$ and $\mu_A$ are frequency-dependent.
 Thus, one can further parametrize $\nu_A$ and $\mu_A$ as \cite{Zhao:2019xmm}